Thej-Venkat-P/Trivia-Solver/README.md

 Once all the 10 quizzes are done, you can restart it or quit the program.

 If you are Using Selenium v4 then changes in the code may be required.

+This is only for Educational Purposes and not to be used for any other reason.